Why PSHE matters

 Why is PSHE education important to parents?

-An overwhelming majority of parents support the view that schools should prepare children for life and work, not just for exams.
-90% of parents say that all schools should teach PSHE education according to 2015 YouGov polling commissioned by the PSHE Association and the subject is supported by leading parent bodies including Mumsnet, PTA UK and the National Governors Association.
+An overwhelming majority of parents support the view that schools should help prepare children for life and careers alongside academic success.
+90% of parents polled by YouGov say that all schools should teach PSHE education and the subject is supported by leading bodies including ParentKind and the National Governance Association.

-We believe that parents welcome a partnership between home and schools which supports their children’s personal and social development, and help deal with issues of increasing complexity such as those related to mental health and staying safe, both online and offline.
+Parents welcome a partnership between home and schools which supports their children’s personal and social development, and helps to deal with issues of increasing complexity such as those related to mental health and staying safe, both online and offline.